foursquare/fongo/README.md

 # fongo

 Fongo is an in-memory java implementation of mongo.
 It intercepts calls to the standard mongo-java-driver for finds, updates, inserts, removes and other methods.
 The primary use is for lightweight unit testing where you don't want to spin up a mongo process.

-The original hope was that this would be significantly faster than using a real mongo server, however, it's still not clear if that's the case.
-Another goal was to make it easier to parallelize tests, but that could also be achieved by fixing each thread to a uniquely named database.

 ## Usage
 Add dependency to your project: